arrisnawadi/rest-api/README.md

 npm install
 ```

+Then, import mongoDB document in folder database with name studentDocs.json to your computer.

 ## Usage

 If you have installed the package manager, you can run this command below in your terminal.